kubedb/docs/docs/guides/hanadb/concepts/opsrequest.md

 ### spec.tls

 `spec.tls` configures TLS for `ReconfigureTLS` operations.
-You can add TLS using an issuer reference, rotate existing certificates, or remove TLS.
+You can add TLS using an issuer reference or rotate existing certificates.

 ```yaml
 tls: